Part 2: HSC Scaling of Marks

 If you are good at English, consider Advanced or Extension English

-English is the only compulsory subject and therefore your best two units of English are taken into account when determining your ATAR.
-Therefore English plays an important role in determining whether you get a good ATAR or an exceptional ATAR.
+English is the only compulsory subject, and therefore your best two units of English are taken into account when determining your ATAR.
+So, English plays an important role in determining whether you get a good ATAR or an exceptional ATAR!

 Back to Top